Asset management for hunts

 - keep the GLB and USDZ versions aligned to the same design

-- decide which objects need map markers, hints, or advanced 3D visuals
+- decide which objects need map markers, hints, or a background scene

 This reduces rework later when you start testing the route on real devices.